zReginaldo/QA-CRUD-PROJECT/README.md

 -	The list will include players from all the top 5/6 leagues
 -	Each league will have 20/30 players, ranging from current 2020 to early 2000s

--	User can use multiple leagues or just one to pick their ultimate team from.
+-	User will be given a list of leagues to choose from

 -	The setup will be League > Team > Player, in each league there will be the BIG Six which is the top 6 teams in each team there will be 10/15 players